This page refers to an older version of the product.

-- The public key is used on the Environment Manager console to encrypt the password
+- The public key and private key are used on the Environment Manager console to encrypt the password

 - The private key is required by the agent to decrypt the password.
-The private key must be distributed to every endpoint and installed in the Certificates - Local Computer\Personal\Certificates folder.
+The private key must be applied to the Environment Manager console and distributed to every endpoint, installed in the Certificates - Local Computer\Personal\Certificates folder.

 Security certificates must be added to the Certificates - Local Computer\Personal\Certificates folder on the Environment Manager console and verified that they are installed correctly.
 Certificates added to this console location are displayed in the Security Certificates list.

 The selected certificate is used to encrypt Run As credentials.
 The encrypted data is saved to the AEMP configuration file.
 The configuration and certificate containing the private key must be distributed to every endpoint being managed.
 If the private key is not installed on every endpoint the user action will fail.

 The agent will only decrypt credentials when authentication is required.
 Decrypted credentials are not stored.